ni/monodrive-documentation/docs/monoDrive_home/Weather.md

 specfies the human readable name of the weather profile to save to.

-### Weather File Formats
+### Importing Weather in CARLA Format

-The monoDrive Weather settings are sent to the server from the client, but can also be read in from a `.ini` file located in the `<VehicleAI Install Directory>\VehicleAI_Editor\Config\` directory.
-The default configuration file for the simulator is `CarlaWeather.ini` and comes with the shipped simulator.
-The `.ini` file should be used only with the  monoDrive Simulator, clients should use the contents of the `.json` file to send to the simulator during the initial connection.

-After pressing the "Save File Button" pictured above, two files can be found in the `Config` directory with the names specified in the "Configuration File Name" field.
-In the `.ini` file, the saved profile can be found under the specified "Profile Name" and appear as below:
+The monoDrive Weather can be easily imported from CARLA settings by putting the desired profile into the
+`<VehicleAI Install Directory>\VehicleAI_Editor\Config\CarlaWeather.ini` file.
+This file is used to load the initial weather profiles into the simulator so they can be edited in the weather settings.
+The contents of a profile in `.ini` should look similar to the following:

 ```ini
 [MyCoolNewProfile]